Exocist/ICON-1.45-WIP/README.md

+5/04/2025 - Nearly two whole years since I worked on this.
+Updated for 2.0 playtest (missing Relicts) and foundry v12.

 09/08/2023 - Added tokens for all foe summons

 11/07/2023 - Updated default seer deck cards to Theta's cards.
 Have left Jojo's cards in there in case anyone wants to continue using them.